Nitro (rapper)

-Nicola Albera (born 11 February 1993), known professionally as Nitro, is an Italian rapper from Vicenza, Veneto.
+Nicola Albera (born 11 February 1993), known professionally as Nitro, is an Italian rapper.

 Biography

 Early years (2007–2012)

 Nitro approached hip hop culture thanks to freestyle in Italy.
 He started playing in the collective Gioventù Bruciata, together with MC Moova and producer CeCe DuB and with whom he released the Born2Burn mixtape in 2010.
 In 2007 he participated in his first Tecniche Perfette, reaching the semifinal of the regional selection.
 From there he continued to participate in freestyle battles, winning the regional stage of Tecniche Perfette in the following two years, winning the national final twice and always finishing in the top four.

 After the experience of Tecniche Perfette, Nitro participated in the contest organized by Radio Sherwood in Padua, winning it.
 The live experience led him to be part, under the pseudonym of Wilson Kemper, of The Villains group also composed of Moova, Venom and Zethone.
 This project, inspired by the dark side of comics and cinema, combines different genres such as hip hop, dubstep, electronic and hardcore.

 In 2012 he participated in the MTV Spit talent show, finishing in second position, beaten only by Ensi.
 Around the same time he joined the Machete Crew collective, founded by rappers Salmo, Hell Raton, En?gma and DJ Slait.
 On October 30, 2012, Fabri Fibra's Casus belli EP was published, featuring the first official collaboration of Nitro, precisely in the song Felice per me.